SW-CD/MediaHub_OSS/AI/Concept/02_04_HTTP_Entry.md

 #### GET /api/entry/preview

 Retrieves the generated preview for an entry (e.g., image thumbnail, audio waveform).
 This is the recommended endpoint for displaying entries in a gallery or list view.
+This endpoint supports **Content Negotiation**.
 **Role Required: `CanView`**

 ##### Request